mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072B-Discovery/Examples/DAC/DAC_SimpleConversion/readme.txt

 @par Example Description

-This example provides a short description of how to use the DAC peripheral to do a simple conversion.
+How to use the DAC peripheral to do a simple conversion.

 The result of conversion can be seen by connecting PA4(DAC channel1) to an oscilloscope.
 The observed value is 3.3V.